Skip to main content

 The Group is increasing the sophistication of its environmental initiatives through the use of an internationally acknowledged environmental management system (EMS).

-Yokohama Business Park Offices (A1, A2, A3, C1, C2, and C3 buildings) at the Yokohama Division of Nomura Real Estate Partners Co., Ltd. acquired ISO 14001 certification for their environmental management system and are carrying out various initiatives including waste reduction, resource recycling, and energy-saving measures.
+Yokohama Business Park Headquarters (A1, A2, A3, C1, C2, and C3 buildings) at the Yokohama Division of Nomura Real Estate Partners Co., Ltd. acquired ISO 14001 certification for their environmental management system and are carrying out various initiatives including waste reduction, resource recycling, and energy-saving measures.
 At certified offices, annual internal audits as well as audits by external certification organizations are conducted to ensure their compliance with the EMS and environmental laws and regulations and the effectiveness of measures for controlling environmental pollution.

 Assessment of Environmental Performance in Newly Developed Properties